Snake island honored his name in first post-pandemic outing

 Tonight the weather has changed drastically for us, as we have winds of more than 50 km / h. so those of us who had the tents near the trees had to move to avoid an accident in the middle of the night.

 Today there is no fire, but there are chimneys in the shelter.
-And while we dine as a group, the night turns fun with some spontaneous trivia games.
+And while we dine as a group, the night becomes lively with some spontaneous trivia games.

 At the time of going to sleep, as always, I look at the sky; but this time his jaw dropped.
 I can see even the milky way!
 This is how dark and cloudless the night has touched us.
 A starry sky in fullness.